 The place to get your bi-weekly dose of animation related news, interviews, reviews, discussions and much, much more.

 Who are we?

 He’s from Stavanger, the awesomest city on the west coast of Norway.
-When he’s not working or talking crap about “Little Otik” (“the most disturbing piece of cinema ever produced”) on the podcast, he’s practicing karate or surfing while talking crap about “Little Otik”.
+When he’s not working or talking crap about “Little Otik” (“the most disturbing piece of cinema ever produced”) on the podcast, he’s out doing triathlons or surfing while talking crap about “Little Otik”.

 Morten has been working as a fulltime animator since 2005.
 Banzai!

 Erlend (born in Oslo, 1978) started out as a Graphics designer in 2001, after completing a two year education at MI, Oslo.
 He has worked as a freelancer with a wide arrange of customers, like L’Oréal, Coca Cola, Sony Ericsson and many more.
 In 2006 Erlend began a new career in Animation after attending a one year Autodesk Maya 3D design course at the Idéfagskolen school in Tønsberg, Norway.

 He is now employed at Qvisten Animation AS in Oslo, and is working on feature length animated movies as a Character Animator.